ciaraosull/project-1-mindfulness/README.md

 * A live online group section, could also be another feature of this website.
 Here the organisation can list the days and times the users can join any live online sessions and also have access to the recordings if they happen to miss the session.

 ### Limitations
-Due to only HTML and CSS being used, with no JavaScript the SignUp Form will not store data or sned the user an email.
+Due to only HTML and CSS Languages being used, with no JavaScript the SignUp Form will not store data or send the user an email.

 ## Testing